nampluskr/deep-learning-with-python/README.md

 </tr>
 <tr>
     <td><b> <a href="https://keras.io/">keras</a> </b></td>
-    <td>  a high-level neural networks API, written in Python and capable of running on top of TensorFlow or Theano </td>
+    <td>  a high-level neural networks API and capable of running on top of TensorFlow or Theano </td>
 </tr>
 <tr>
     <td><b> <a href="http://scikit-learn.org/stable/#">sklearn</a> </b></td>